Fact Check 19: Biden-Harris taxed us $7.5 billion to build a national network of electric vehicle charging stations. They only built 8.

 Subscribe

-If you value the 2024 Fact Check infographic report series (previous reports listed below; see background and mission here), subscribe below to receive each new one via email until Election Day, and share this post on social media:
+If you value the 2024 Fact Check infographic report series, subscribe below to receive each new one via email until Election Day, and share this post on social media: